What Seeds Need To Grow: A Seed Inquiry

 Seeds are a fascinating lens through which a huge amount of curriculum can be explored.
-From mathematical routines like ‘which one doesn’t belong’ to sorting by attribute, to understanding adaptations and the needs of living things, a seed inquiry provides an entry to complex understandings, and a bridge to meaningful cross-curricular learning in the outdoor classroom.
+From mathematical routines like ‘which one doesn’t belong’ to sorting by attribute, to understanding adaptations and the needs of living things, a seed inquiry provides an entry to complex understandings, and a bridge to meaningful cross-curricular learning inside and outside the classroom.

 Seed Inquiry Materials required: